 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

-An SST AP shall include the SST element in the S1G Beacon frame that immediately precedes a (short) beacon interval when it allows SST operation within that (short) beacon interval (see Figure 9-94 (Selective Subchannel Transmission channel transmission permission allocations from SST element)).
+An SST AP shall include the SST element in the S1G Beacon frame that immediately precedes a beacon interval or short beacon interval when it allows SST operation within that interval (see Figure 9-94 (Selective Subchannel Transmission channel transmission permission allocations from SST element)).

 An SST STA may select one or more SST channels from the enabled SST operating channels as indicated in the SST Operation element transmitted by the SST AP with which it is associated.
-The SST STA may operate on those SST channels for the (short) beacon interval following a T(S)BTT if a local S1G Beacon frame with an SST element indicating that a subset of the enabled SST channel(s) are allowed for SST operation has been received by the SST STA during that (short) beacon interval.
+The SST STA may operate on those SST channels for the beacon interval or short beacon interval following a TBTT or TSBTT if a local S1G Beacon frame with an SST element indicating that a subset of the enabled SST channel(s) are allowed for SST operation has been received by the SST STA during that interval.
 The STA shall not transmit frames on the indicated allowed SST channels with a bandwidth that is greater than the Maximum Transmission Width specified in the SST element.
-If no local S1G Beacon frame is received following a T(S)BTT, then no SST STA transmission is allowed during the (short) beacon interval that begins at that T(S)BTT except on the primary channel of the BSS.
-If an SST STA receives a local S1G Beacon framewhich contains no SST element, the SST STA may transmit on the primary channel of the BSS a PPDU of width up to the BSS bandwidth indicated in the S1G Beacon frame during the (short) beacon interval that immediately follows the reception of the S1G Beacon frame.
+If no local S1G Beacon frame is received following a TBTT or TSBTT, then no SST STA transmission is allowed during the beacon interval or short beacon interval that begins at that TBTT or TSBTT except on the primary channel of the BSS.
+If an SST STA receives a local S1G Beacon framewhich contains no SST element, the SST STA may transmit on the primary channel of the BSS a PPDU of width up to the BSS bandwidth indicated in the S1G Beacon frame during the beacon interval or short beacon interval that immediately follows the reception of the S1G Beacon frame.

 An SST STA shall not transmit to the AP on an SST operating channel that is not indicated as allowed by the AP in the SST element.
-The set of allowed SST channels indicated by the AP in the SST element (#3134) is dynamic and can change every (short) beacon interval.
+The set of allowed SST channels indicated by the AP in the SST element (#3134) is dynamic and can change every beacon interval or short beacon interval.

-An SST AP shall not be away from the primary channel of the BSS for a duration of time that exceeds the value of the dot11MaxAwayDuration, as defined in 10.2.2.20 (AP Power management), during a (short) beacon interval.
+An SST AP shall not be away from the primary channel of the BSS for a duration of time that exceeds the value of the dot11MaxAwayDurationduring a beacon interval or short beacon interval, as defined in 10.2.2.20 (AP Power management),.

 9.49.3 Periodic SST Operation